HobnobMancer/cazy_webscraper/README.md

 `--species` - List of species written as Genus Species) to restrict the scraping of CAZymes to.
 CAZymes will be retrieved for **all** strains of each given species.

 `--strains` - List of specific species strains to restrict the scraping of CAZymes to.

+`--uniprot_accessions` - Path to text file containing a list of UniProt accessions to retrieve protein data for.
+A unique accession per line.

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.